KornbergFresnel/DistributedSearch/README.md

 > this is a distributed mainly based on Elasticsearch and Scrapy, implemented with python3

+## What you need in your python3

+1. django1.9.5+
+2. pyes

+all above these you can use `pip3 install [library name]` to download and install

 ## About Distributed Crawler

 > we need focus on how to deal with relative links and how to avoid the loop links